November 2012

 It takes a lot of human time to do this.

-For me, it is play and therapy and a cardiovascular workout as well as an excuse to be outside with the plant worlds.
+For me, it is play and therapy and a cardiovascular workout as well as an excuse to

 It is also an amazing oportunity to experience Earth Time.